Craftor3000/Craftor3000-Eyes/README.md

 ## Utility

-This discord bot was created to handle the Craftor3000's discord server.
+This discord bot is coded and updated by Craftor3000 and was created to handle the Craftor3000's discord server.
-It is coded and updated by Craftor3000.
+Current version : Bêta 1.0b

 ## Commands